-The beach and promenade have again in 2016 been awarded the UK Beaches Guide Blue Flag, which “celebrates the quality and diversity of our coastline.
+The beach and promenade have again in 2017 been awarded the UK Beaches Guide Blue Flag, by Keep Britain Tidy, which “celebrates the quality and diversity of our coastline.

 Formerly called the Quality Coast Award, the scheme is the nationwide standard for the best beaches across the UK.
 While Seaside Award beaches can be vastly different, the flag is a symbol of quality which ensures visitors are guaranteed to find a clean, safe, attractive and well-managed coastal stretch.”

 See also Llanfairfechan’s page on The Beach Guide.